 Kashima Kenjutsu at Aikido West

-Kenjutsu (swordsmanship) is an excellent complement to aikido training and helps develop well aligned and clearly focused movement, with power and subtlety.
-It is an ideal method for cultivating a sense of presence and focus, while practicing fundamentals of distance, timing, coordination, and balance.
+Kenjutsu (swordsmanship) is an excellent complement to aikido training and helps develop well aligned and focused movement with power and subtlety.
+It is an ideal method for cultivating presence and focus while practicing fundamentals of distance, timing, coordination, and balance.

-Classes combine solo exercises – designed to build proper posture, movement, and body mechanics – and paired practice of kata (forms) from the Kashima Shinryu school.
-Kashima Shinryu is an older traditional Japanese martial art (koryu budo) which developed during Japan’s turbulent medieval period.
+Classes combine solo exercises that build proper posture, movement, and body mechanics with paired kata (forms) from the Kashima Shinryu tradition.
+Kashima Shinryu is an older traditional Japanese martial art (koryu budo) that developed during Japan’s turbulent medieval period.
 Its teachings embody core principles of Japanese martial arts.

-New students are welcome to come observe and join the classes at any time, and no prior weapons or martial arts experience is required.
-Loaner weapons are available for new students to use during class.
+New students are welcome to observe or join at any time — no prior experience with weapons or martial arts required.
+Loaner weapons are available for use during class.
+Simply wear comfortable, easy-to-move-in clothing (sweatpants and a long-sleeve t-shirt or sweatshirt work well).
+Changing rooms are available on site.

-Classes are held every Tuesday and Friday from 6:00 PM to 6:50 PM.
-Kenjutsu class students are also welcome and encouraged to join the all-levels aikido class immediately afterward at 7:00 PM on those days.
+Classes meet every Tuesday and Friday from 6:00 PM to 6:50 PM.
+Kenjutsu students are also welcome and encouraged to join the regular aikido class immediately afterward at 7:00 PM on those days.

 Check out this video of dojo members Felicia and Michael demonstrating Kihondachi, the first and most basic kata series from the Kashima Shinryu curriculum.